Columbus Hikes The Best Parks in Columbus, Ohio by JetSettingFools.com

 Pro Tip: Read all about the Best Things To Do at Mohican State Park!

 Deer Haven (part of the Preservation Parks of Delaware County) and Havener Park (in Liberty Township) are two of the most underrated and beautiful parks near Columbus, Ohio.
-The parks sit side-by-side and have joining trails.
+They sit side-by-side and have joining trails.

 Together, the two parks feature forested terrain, wetland ponds, grassy meadows and a river ravine.
-The trails are rated easy to moderate (there is even a shallow creek crossing) – and, all together, there are about 4 miles of trails.
-We prefer to park at the Havener Park lot (Trailhead MAP) and hike through the park in looping patterns so that we do not back track until the last leg of the hike on our way back to the car.
+The trails are rated easy to moderate (there is even a shallow creek crossing) – and, all together, there are about 4 miles of paths.

 Schnormeier Gardens